Virginia Commonwealth University

 Contact

-We welcome inquiries from prospective graduate students, postdocs, and collaborators interested in pain neuroscience, spinal cord circuit imaging, or neuropathic pain.
-If you are passionate about neuroscience and find the field of chronic pain research exciting, reach out.
+Prospective lab members: We welcome inquiries from graduate students, postdocs, and collaborators interested in pain neuroscience, spinal cord circuit imaging, or neuropathic pain.

 Emailandrew.crowther@vcuhealth.org